michaeljolley/michaeljolley/src/content/blog/2021/building-a-discord-bot-to-improve-inclusive-language/index.md

 If the author hasn't had a notice in that time frame, we send them a direct message with the following wording:

-> Please bear in mind that the makeup of ${discordServer} is very diverse, and
+> Please bear in mind that the makeup of [discordServer] is very diverse, and
 > some people feel excluded by the use of the term “guys”.
 Maybe you could try
 > using _people_, _team_, _all_, _folks_, _everyone_, or _yall_?
 Thanks for
 > helping us make sure everyone feels welcome here.